justinethier/cyclone/docs/Garbage-Collector.md

                  , CYC_THREAD_STATE_TERMINATED
                  } cyc_thread_state_type;

-By now you might be wondering about `BLOCKED_COOPERATING`.
+You might be wondering about `BLOCKED_COOPERATING`.
 Unfortunately, if the mutator is transitioning to async all of its objects need to be relocated from the stack so they can be marked.
 In this case the collector changes the thread's state to `CYC_THREAD_STATE_BLOCKED_COOPERATING` and performs a minor collection for the thread.
 The mutator's objects can then be marked gray and its allocation color can be flipped.

 When a mutator exits a (potentially) blocking section of code, it must call another function to update its thread state to `CYC_THREAD_STATE_RUNNABLE`.
-In addition, the function will detect if the collector cooperated for this mutator.
-If so, the mutator will perform a minor GC again to ensure any additional objects - such as results from the blocking code - are moved to the heap then it will `longjmp` back to the beginning of its stack.
+In addition, the function will detect if the collector cooperated for this mutator by checking if its status is `CYC_THREAD_STATE_BLOCKED_COOPERATING`.
+If so, the mutator will perform a minor GC again to ensure any additional objects - such as results from the blocking code - are moved to the heap before calling `longjmp` to jump back to the beginning of its stack.
 Either way, the mutator now calls into its continuation and resumes normal operations.

 ## Other Considerations